google/flax/docs_nnx/guides/randomness.md

 z2 = rngs.params.bernoulli(0.5, (10,)) # generates key from rngs.params
 ```

-## Forking random state
+## Split random state

 +++

 Say you want to train a model that uses dropout on a batch of data.
 You don't want to use the same random state for every dropout mask in your batch.
-Instead, you want to fork the random state into separate pieces for each layer.
-This can be accomplished with the `fork` method, as shown below.
+Instead, you want to split the random state into separate pieces for each layer.
+This can be accomplished with the `split` method, as shown below.

 ```{code-cell} ipython3
 class Model(nnx.Module):